 The Telemarketing Company delivers sustained, strategically targeted new business drive for Hitachi Consulting

-Hitachi Consulting is the professional services organisation within Hitachi Ltd. It is a global technology leader employing around 300,000 people worldwide, across operations in EMEA, North and South America, Australia and Asia.
+Hitachi Consulting, now part of Hitachi Vantara, is the professional services organisation within Hitachi Ltd. It is a global technology leader employing around 300,000 people worldwide, across operations in EMEA, North and South America, Australia and Asia.

 The business creates solutions that help maximise operational efficiency and deliver measurable, sustainable business results across their four core areas of competence; Enterprise Applications, Digital Solutions, Managed Services and Project Management and Change.
 It helps customers innovate faster, establish new revenue streams, and respond to global dynamics with insight and agility.